Casio PB-770

 Of course the spring / broken “nub” issue was not the only issue, as mine had a cracked hub also.
 Jeff posted a video here on a fix for the hub cracking on these gears.
 It basically involves placement of a 3mm inside diameter clip onto the hub.
 This was a bit easier than I thought and it worked.

-Of course, none of the repair would be worthwhile unless you have at least one working pen, which are not easy to find.
+Of course, none of the repair would be worthwhile unless you have at least one working plotter pen, which are not easy to find.
 They are certainly not made any more, except for one reseller in Europe who gets them from China and they are quite expensive.
+I have found a good way to refill these, should you have dried up pens available.

 The plotter can use either a 70mm diameter roll of paper or 24mm diameter roll of paper.
 The width is 114.5mm (4.5”).
 If using the larger roll, the external paper roll holder is necessary.
 Otherwise, the 24mm diameter roll will fit inside the unit.